hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 ### Other

+- Add new construction line "Eye Visualization".
+This construction line has no effect on the final result of the avatar, and is only used as a hint to determine which vertices are part of the eyelashes, so that the Eye Divider can show a preview before you define the shape later on.
 - Add a button to bake specifically to perform a VSFAvatar export.
 - Make it possible to install the NDMF classes of FaceTra even if NDMF is not installed (i.e. for Resonite export).
 - FaceTra Shape Creator has internally migrated to part of the codebase used in Starmesh.